Seniors at Normandale

 Second Wednesday is a monthly social and spiritual program of connection for those over age 65.
-Second Wednesday begins at 10:00 am on the second Wednesday of each month, September through May, and features mid-morning fellowship, games, blood pressure checks, book-club discussions, lunch, and a program following lunch.
+The event begins at 10:00 am on the second Wednesday of each month, September through May, and features mid-morning fellowship, games, blood pressure checks, book-club discussions, lunch, and a program following lunch.
 Attendees are invited to take part in any or all events and can check-in at the Fireside Room for information on the various activities.
+NEW in 2019!
+NLC’s Parish Nurse, Susan O’Connell will present interesting health topics during coffee time.
+Topics will vary month to month.
+The first presentation will be “Rethink Your Drink.”
+Blood Pressure Screening will be offered each month as well.
 There is a suggested donation of $5.00 per person to cover cost of lunch.

 Questions?
 Contact Janet Devine at firstname.lastname@example.org or 952.929.1697.

 We have established a bus service to Normandale for Second Wednesday each month.
 This service is provided by Transit Link, a service by Metropolitan Council.
 Cost is $4.50 for a roundtrip ride; this price applies to anyone within 10 miles of Normandale.
 If you are interested in receiving a ride or have questions, call Fred Arndt at 612.275.4622 or Janet Devine at 952.929.1697.

 Alzheimer’s Caregiver Education Sessions